TOC (auto-generated)

 • dies (noting that the executor or administrator of a deceased person’s estate, or any other person, must not use the deceased person’s version of the symbol with their registration number),

-• goes into external administration or is wound up (where the tax practitioner is a company)
+• goes into external administration or is wound up (where the tax practitioner is a company), or

 • is suspended or terminated as a registered tax practitioner by the TPB pursuant to the TPB’s powers under the TASA.